oneapi-community/awesome-oneapi/alt-awesome-2.md

 ### AI - Machine Learning
 * [AccelerateDataMining](https://github.com/lkk688/DeepDataMiningLearning) - Accelerate data mining and deep learning applications via Intel onapi.
 Provide sample code and examples in SJSU CMPE255 Data Mining class (https://catalog.sjsu.edu/preview_course_nopop.php?catoid=12&ampcoid=58423) to demonstrate the importance of acceleration and use Intel oneAPI as one technological e
-* [Tweet_SentimentAnalysis_ML](https://jupyter.oneapi.devcloud.intel.com/user/u78961/lab) - Build a binary classifier to categorize the tweets in the training data as a1.
-Disaster/Attack/Calamity with potential loss of Life and property2.
-Tweets unrelated to loss of life and property3.
-Create a function which can take a tweet as input and classify it
 * [Performance and Portability Evaluation of the K-Means Algorithm on SYCL with CPU-GPU architectures](https://github.com/artecs-group/k-means) - This work uses the k-means algorithm to asses the performance portability of one of the most advanced implementations of the literature He-Vialle over different programming models (DPC++ CUDA OpenMP) and multi-vendor CPU-GPU architectures.

 ### AI - Natural Language Processing
+#### Chatbots

 	* [SiteMana](https://github.com/SiteManaApp) - Using oneAPI powered personalization engine to converts a website visitors into a buyers
 	* [Gavin AI](https://github.com/Gavin-Development) - Gavin AI is a project created by Scot_Survivor (Joshua Shiells) &amp; ShmarvDogg which aims to have Englsih human like conversations through the use of AI and ML.
 Gavin works on the Transformer architecture however Performer &amp; FNet architectures are being investigated for better scaling.
 * [oneAPI example](https://github.com/fgq1994/NLP-Tutorials/blob/master/transformer.py) - transformer example

 ### AI - Computer Vision